kavehbc/win-print-management/README.md

   The module is used to develop REST APIs with Swagger UI

 - [Win32Print](http://timgolden.me.uk/pywin32-docs/win32print.html)<br/>
-  This library meditates between the Python app and Windows Print APIs.
+  This library meditates between the Python app and Windows Print APIs

 - [Uvicorn](https://www.uvicorn.org/)<br/>
   This is an ASGI web server for Python used for FastAPI